 But, as the filming progresses, they begin to encounter some strange and disturbing occurrences.

-A major highlight of the film is Jill Larson’s portrayal of Deborah, as she brings to life the fear and confusion of someone losing themselves to Alzheimer’s as she manages to make Deborah both a sympathetic and frightening figure.
+She really brings to life the fear and confusion of someone losing themselves to Alzheimer’s as she manages to make Deborah both a sympathetic and frightening figure, and I thought she was fantastic in the film.

-The movie does stumble as it nears its conclusion though, like many horror films, it can’t resist the temptation to go a bit over the top in the final act, leading to a chaotic and somewhat predictable ending.
+The movie does stumble as it nears its conclusion though, like many horror films, it can’t resist the temptation to go a bit over the top in the final act, leading to a chaotic and somewhat predictable ending, and after spending much of the movie slowly building a sense of dread with careful pacing and emotional depth, the final act takes a turn toward that is maybe a bit over-the-top.

-Despite these flaws, The Taking of Deborah Logan is a strong entry in the found footage genre as it successfully taps into the real fear associated with Alzheimer’s, using it as a backdrop for a pretty sold horror movie.
+Despite this, The Taking of Deborah Logan is still a strong entry in the found footage genre as it successfully taps into the real fear associated with Alzheimer’s, using it as a backdrop for a pretty sold horror movie.